environet/environet/doc/30_data_node.md

 ```

 ##### Data Access
-The property “URLPattern” of the property “generalInformation” contains the URL pattern of the data access.
+The URL is defined in the basic configuration file (ini file).
 In the URL, parameters that vary, such as the measuring station or the observable, are replaced by variables.
 Variable names are enclosed in square brackets [ ] and will be replaced by the variable definition on runtime.
 As an example, XYZ is used.
-The URL pattern for getting the data from the server is:
+Example URL pattern for XYZ is shown here:
 ```
 https://xyz.de/webservices/ex-port.php?user=[USERNAME]&pw=[PASSWORD]&pgnr=[MPID]&werte=[OBS]&tage=1&modus=xml
 ```
 Username and password are predefined variables.
-The values for them are speci-fied in basic configuration file.
+The values for them are specified in basic configuration file.
 The elements highlighted in brackets are variables which will be replaced on run-time when data is acquired.

 The definitions in which way the variables have to be replaced are specified in the CONVERSIONS json file (see below).
 It is possible to freely define names for variables like [OBS], [OBS2] or even [Observable property name 1] as long as there will be an assignment made in the CONVERSIONS json file for this variable.